Follow our setup guide to connect your Azure Synapse data warehouse to Fivetran.

-Decide whether to connect to your Azure Synapse warehouse directly or using an SSH tunnel, or using Azure Private Link.
+Decide whether to connect to your Azure Synapse data warehouse directly or using an SSH tunnel, or using Azure Private Link.
 For more information, see our destination connection options documentation.

-If you connect directly, you must create a rule in a security group that allows Fivetran access to your destination port and database instance.
+If you connect directly, you must create a rule in a security group that allows Fivetran access to your Synapse instance and port.

 Configure your firewall and/or other access control systems to allow incoming connections to your host and port from Fivetran’s IPs for your region.

 Connect using an SSH tunnel

 If you connect using an SSH tunnel, Fivetran connects to a separate server in your network that provides an SSH tunnel to your Azure Synapse data warehouse.
-You must then configure your tunnel server’s security group to allow Fivetran access and configure the warehouse instance’s security to allow access from the tunnel.
+You must then configure your tunnel server’s security group to allow Fivetran access and configure the instance’s security to allow access from the tunnel.

 You must connect through SSH if your data warehouse is contained within an inaccessible subnet.